steven-varga/h5cpp/examples/container/README.md

 | Custom set-shape               | Can write structurally; read back through `std::set<T>`    |
 | Custom map-shape               | Can write structurally; read back through `std::map<K,V>`  |

-So the write side is broadly structural.
-The read side is partially structural today: contiguous vector-shaped custom containers can round-trip into themselves; iterator-only, set-like, and map-like custom containers currently read back through the matching `std::` counterpart.

-That is not a file-format limitation.
-It is a construction-policy limitation.
-The HDF5 layout is already clean.
+The write side is structural across all four shapes.
+The read side is structural for contiguous custom containers (they round-trip into themselves) but currently uses the matching `std::` counterpart for iterator-only, set-like, and map-like custom containers.
+This is a construction-policy gap in the dispatcher, not a file-format limitation — the HDF5 layout on disk is identical regardless of which C++ container reads it back.

 ---